 5. Adjust lighting levels in the pharmacy.
 The prescription department generally requires more lighting than the sales area.
 A valance separating the work area from the customer area makes the ceiling and lighting configuration less noticeable.
 A misconception is that you need less lighting during daylight than at night.

 6. Choose colors wisely.
-Most non-selling areas such as the walls and floors should be a neutral color; darker colors may be used for accents, service counters, vertical panels and signage that can emanate individual personality.
-Lighter colors make the pharmacy appear more spacious and the colorful merchandise becomes the attention getter.
-Avoid patterns and checkerboard designs in the floor covering that cause the space to look smaller and attract attention.
+Most non-selling areas such as the walls and floors should be a neutral color; darker colors may be used for accents, service counters, vertical panels, and signage that can emanate individual personality.
+Lighter colors make the pharmacy appear more spacious, and the colorful merchandise becomes the attention getter.
+Avoid Retail Pharmacy Layout Designs on the floor covering that cause the space to look smaller and attract attention.

 7. Dispensing area.
 The dispensing department should have adequate work counter space and shelving.
 Again, modular counters and shelving make adjustments and expansions much simpler.
 The area should not be crowded so that personnel can move about with ease.
 Work flow is a major component in the dispensing area.